rihardc/chat-project/README.md

 11) Do not configure as a single page app (```N```) when asked.
 12) Do not overwrite 404 or index.html

-Setting up the server:
+## Setting up the server:
 13) Deploy database, hosting, functions (```firebase deploy```) (it's going to take a while);
 14) Start firebase server (```firebase serve```)

+## Testing
-Open localhost:5000, allow notifications when asked;
+Open ```localhost:5000```, allow notifications when asked;

-Open your firebase hosting URL (you can find it in terminal), something like: [project-name].firebaseapp.com/ Allow notifications on both windows;
+Open your firebase hosting URL (you can find it in terminal), something like: [project-name].firebaseapp.com/, allow notifications there.

-Start chatting/receiving notifications;
+Start chatting/receiving notifications by posting messages on both tabs;